Windswept Cranberry Bog

 The Windswept Cranberry Bog was constructed in the 1900′s, operated for decades as an independent commercial bog and purchased by the Foundation in 1980.
 This property, off of Polpis Road, contains 241 acres of protected land, including approximately 37 acres of organically certified cranberry bogs.
 This unique property also includes meadows, marshes, ponds and hardwood forests.

 In 2001 the Foundation’s Board of Trustees decided to convert the Windswept Bog from a traditionally grown bog into an organically cultivated operation.
-It took two years to complete the transition and in 2003 Windswept achieved its distinction of being one of the few organically certified bogs on the East coast.
+It took three years to complete the transition and in 2004 Windswept achieved its distinction of being one of the few organically certified bogs on the East coast.
 Today, the 13 bogs under cultivation produce nearly 180,000 pounds of organic Early Black (small and dark red when ripe) and Howes (larger, oblong and medium red when ripe) varieties.
 The majority of these cranberries are dry picked to be sold as fresh fruit.

 As the demand for more organically grown produce increases, so do our efforts to increase the production of organic cranberries at the Windswept bogs.
 Local grocers, notably Bartlett’s Ocean View Farm, are now carrying both types of Foundation berries.
 Strict guidelines and growing procedures issued by government agencies make the organic cranberries more expensive to grow but potentially higher prices and kinder agricultural practices justify the additional emphasis on organics.